squito/squito.github.com/_posts/2013-12-27-scala-reflection.md

 I've got the basics of reflection -- now I just needed to get a handle on the `Type` of my target trait inside my macro annotation.
 This one was surprisingly difficult to figure out, I had to turn to stackoverflow and got the [answer from Eugene Burmako](http://stackoverflow.com/questions/19791686/type-parameters-on-scala-macro-annotations).

-When using my macro annotation, I make the target trait a type parameter on the annotation class, and then pull it out the type with a call to `typeCheck`:
+When using my macro annotation, I make the target trait a type parameter on the annotation class, and then pull it out of the type with a call to `typeCheck`:

 <script src="https://gist.github.com/squito/7847796.js?file=annotation_type_parameters.scala"></script>